abhiabhi0/obsidan-programmerCave/00 - Software engg/DB/0201 - MySQL vs PostgreSQL.md

-When comparing MySQL and PostgreSQL, it's essential to understand their fundamental differences, strengths, and weaknesses.
-Both are popular relational database management systems (RDBMS), but they cater to different use cases and preferences.

 ## Database Type
 - **MySQL**: A purely relational database management system, it is known for its simplicity and speed, making it suitable for web applications and read-heavy workloads.
 - **PostgreSQL**: An object-relational database management system (ORDBMS), it supports advanced features such as table inheritance and custom data types, making it more versatile for complex applications.